boyter/scc/README.md

 -------------------------------------------------------------------------------
 ```

+### Features

+`scc` uses a small state machine in order to determine what state the code is when it reaches a newline `\n`.
+As such it is aware of and able to count

+ - Single Line Comments
+ - Multi Line Comments
+ - Strings
+ - Multi Line Strings
+ - Blank lines

+Because of this it is able to accurately determine if a comment is in a string or is actually a comment.

+It also attempts to count the complexity of code.
+This is done by checking for branching operations in the code.
+For example, each of the following `for if switch while else || && != ==` if encountered in Java would increment that files complexity by one.
 ### Performance

 Generally `scc` will be very close to the runtime of `tokei` or faster than any other code counter out there.
 It is designed to scale to as many CPU's cores as you can provide.